ubdencom/.github/profile/README.md

 # 🚀 Ubden LLC | The Culture of Innovation

 Hello!
-At **Ubden LLC**, we develop modern software solutions, support open-source projects, and contribute to technological advancements. 🖥️⚡
+At **Ubden® Organization**, we develop modern software solutions, support open-source projects, and contribute to technological advancements. 🖥️⚡

 ## 🌟 About Us
-**Ubden LLC** is an organization specializing in software development, automation, artificial intelligence, data science, and web technologies.
+**Ubden® Organization** is an organization specializing in software development, automation, artificial intelligence, data science, and web technologies.
 By embracing the open-source culture, we create projects that inspire developers and grow our community.

 ## 🔥 What We Do?
 - 🛠 **Open-Source Projects** – We develop useful and high-quality open-source software.